Examples of weak amalgamation classes: Introduction

 \section{Introduction}

-In classical \fra\ theory (see~\cite[Section 7.1]{Hodges}), the basic objects of interest are \fra\ classes: hereditary classes of finitely generated structures which are countable up to isomorphism and satisfy the joint embedding property and the amalgamation property.
-Any such class $\mathcal{K}$ is associated to a countable homogeneous structure $\mathcal{M}$, its \fra\ limit, which is distinguished up to isomorphism as the unique countable homogeneous structure with age $\mathcal{K}$ (the age of a structure $\mathcal{M}$ is the class of finitely generated substructures which embed in $\mathcal{M}$).
+In classical \fra\ theory (see e.g.~\cite[Section 7.1]{Hodges}), the basic objects of interest are \fra\ classes: hereditary classes of finitely generated structures which are countable up to isomorphism and satisfy the joint embedding property and the amalgamation property.
+Any such class $\mathcal{K}$ is associated to a countable homogeneous structure $\mathcal{M}$, its \emph{\fra\ limit}, which is distinguished up to isomorphism as the unique countable homogeneous structure with age $\mathcal{K}$ (the \emph{age} of a structure $\mathcal{M}$ is the class of isomorphism types of all finitely generated substructures of $\mathcal{M}$).

 The \fra\ limit of $\mathcal{K}$ is also generic among countable structures with age contained in $\mathcal{K}$.
-The precise meaning of generic can be explained in multiple equivalent ways: topologically (the isomorphism class of $\mathcal{M}$ is comeager in an appropriate space of structures)~\cite{PouzetRoux, Cam}, game-theoretically~\cite{KKgames}, or via forcing~\cite{Golshani}.
+The precise meaning of generic can be explained in multiple equivalent ways: topologically (the isomorphism class of $\mathcal{M}$ is comeager in an appropriate space of structures)~\cite{PouzetRoux, Cam}, game-theoretically~\cite{KKgames}, or via forcing~\cite{Ziemek}.

-It turns out that the full strength of the amalgamation property is not necessary for the existence of a generic structure with age $\mathcal{K}$; a condition called the weak amalgamation property suffices and in fact characterizes the existence of a generic structure.
+It turns out that the full strength of the amalgamation property is not necessary for the existence of a generic structure with age $\mathcal{K}$; a condition called the \emph{weak amalgamation property} suffices and in fact characterizes the existence of a generic structure.
 The weak amalgamation property was introduced by Ivanov~\cite{Ivanov} (under the name ``almost amalgamation property'') and independently by Kechris and Rosendal~\cite{KecRos}, during the study of generic automorphisms of $\omega$-categorical structures and \fra\ limits.
-More recent expositions can be found in~\cite{KKgames} and~\cite{KruckPhD}.
+More recent expositions can be found in~\cite{KKgames} and \cite{KruckPhD}.
+See also~\cite{KubisWFL} and \cite{DiLiberti} for a purely category-theoretic approach.

 Corresponding to this weakening of amalgamation is a weakening of homogeneity: the generic limit, or weak \fra\ limit, of a weak \fra\ class $\mathcal{K}$ is characterized as the unique countable \emph{weakly} homogeneous structure with age $\mathcal{K}$.
 Weakly homogeneous structures were first studied by Pabion~\cite{Pabion}, who called them prehomogeneous; however, he did not define the weak amalgamation property explicitly.